Rhyl Placemaking Plan: Eight Big Ideas

 • Potential to include new landmark or destination feature on the beach

-• Bring down the existing pedestrian bridge to open up visual links to the beach
+• Explore potential to bring down the existing pedestrian bridge to open up visual links to the beach

 • Redesign the roundabout and East and West Parade to improve pedestrian connectivity to the beach